Why Inference in Large Models Becomes Decomposable After Training: Structural Decomposition of General Directed Networks

-\item \textbf{Computation of weakly connected component indices $G_{TAG}$.} Weakly connected components are computed on the condensation graph, rather than on the original graph, because each SCC belongs to exactly one weakly connected component, and the condensation graph order $k$ is typically much smaller than $n$. \begin{enumerate} \item[(5-1)] Construct the underlying undirected graph of the condensation graph (Definition~\ref{defn1}(4)):
+The weakly connected component labels are computed on the condensation graph rather than on the original graph, because each SCC belongs to exactly one weakly connected component, and the order of the condensation graph, namely $k$ (the number of SCCs), is usually much smaller than $n$.